wristband-dev/nestjs-demo-app/README.md

 ### 3) Apply your Wristband configuration values to the NodeJS server configuration

-After completing demo app creation, you will be prompted with values that you should use to create environment variables for the Express server.
+After completing demo app creation, you will be prompted with values that you should use to create environment variables for the NestJS server.
 You should see:

 - `APPLICATION_VANITY_DOMAIN`
 - `CLIENT_ID`